 ... and Boom, happy person, and instant appreciation for your efforts.

-And - beyond the gift itself - your intentions, timing, and the context in which you give the gift all have a huge impact on how the gift is received.
+Also, that - beyond the gift itself - your intentions, timing, and the context in which you give the gift all have a huge impact on how the gift is received.

 Good gift-giving is about much more than simply giving things & compliments, and chances are that you could be giving better gifts, with better intentions, and in a far better way,

 Here are some things to consider.